 Act as a resource for the Director of Finance.

-To meet regularly with the Director of Human Resources to:
+To meet regularly with the Director of Information Technology to:

-Discuss and develop strategy for handling human resource issues and staff chats
+Discuss and develop strategy for handling the Information Technology practices of the society.

-Review evaluations conducted by the Director of Human Resources

-Act as a resource for the Director of Human Resources
+Act as a resource for the Director of Information Technology

 To meet with service management in order to act as an information source and to monitor the progress of their goals.
 This involves: